woman in white dress dancing on stage Personal Connection With Your Character

 You will immediately have familiarity with your body and what it can do.
 Plus, you will have many creative ideas you have explored and been inspired by in your personal acting practice and will have a number of ideas ready to explore and expand upon more.

-Building up a back catalogue of skills and ideas you can draw upon means that you will be ready for anything when opportunity knocks.
+Building up a back catalogue of skills and ideas you can draw upon means that you will be ready for anything when opportunity knocks, whether it’s creating a character from scratch or developing a character you’ve been given.

 4. Finding Your Own Style